 ‘Teen Mom’ Star Ryan Edwards On Drugs Again?
-His Co-stars Open Up About His ‘Demons’
+His Co-Stars Open Up About His ‘Demons’

 According to The Hollywood Gossip, Edward’s soon-to-be wife, Mackenzie Standifer, shared an interesting photo of Edwards on Instagram that sparked more rumors of drug abuse.
 The image features Edwards holding a puppy and showing his typical crazy eye look.

-As fans will recall, Edwards had a similar appearance last season on Teen Mom OG and things obviously haven’t changed.
+As fans will recall, Edwards had a similar appearance last season on Teen Mom OG, and things obviously haven’t changed.
 Although he didn’t have a lot of air time, fans were quick to notice his disheveled appearance during the season premiere and chalked it up to drugs.

 “Ryan Edwards is so strung out it’s so hard to watch,” one fan wrote on social media.
 “Am I the only one that thinks Ryan is constantly high as s**t on Teen Mom,” another added.